The Ultimate Guide to Choosing the Right CMS: Pros and Cons of Top Content Management Systems

 4. Drupal – The Building Blocks CMS

-Drupal is suitable for medium to large websites and is usually the first choice for user-generated content web-sites.
+Drupal is suitable for medium to large websites and is usually the first choice for User-generated Content web-sites.
 The strengths of the system lie primarily in the community area.
 Basic installation already includes many Web 2.0 features.
-These include weblogs, forums and tag clouds.
+These include Blogs, Forums and Tag Clouds.

 Advantages of Drupal